Course Title: Photography Studio 3

 Overview of Assessment

-The Folio of Photographic Works for Presentation assessment task is designed to formalise your project(s) and consolidate your intentions with a view to identifying directions for final presentation.
+The Folio of Photographic Works assessment is designed to formalise your project(s) and consolidate your intentions to identify directions for final presentation.

 Feedback will be given on all assessment tasks.